 Unlimited Deposit Insurance Coverage!

-The combined money you have in eligible RRSP plans or contracts is automatically covered in FULL by the Deposit Insurance of Ontario (DICO), with no maximum limit.
-Deposit Insurance is backed by provincial legislation and is part of a comprehensive protection program in all Ontario credit unions.*
+The combined money you have in eligible RRSP plan is automatically covered in FULL by the Financial Services Regulatory Authority of Ontario (FSRA), with no maximum limit.
+Deposit Insurance is backed by provincial legislation and is part of a comprehensive protection program in all Ontario credit unions.

 What investment options are available in our Credit Union?

 - Variable Rate Tiered Savings where the interest rate fluctuates with the market.

 - Fixed Rate Non-Redeemable Terms, for terms of 1 to 5 years with a guaranteed rate of return, compounded annually.